 However gently and friendlily, He calls us to follow Him, trust Him and forsake this crooked and foolish generation's side.

-Spiritual sins of the kind that abound in ascetic practies are often the most dangerous.
+16. Spiritual sins of the kind that abound in ascetic practies are often the most poisonous.

 'Thou hast said, I am a God, I sit in the seat of God, in the midst of the seas; yet thou art a man, and not God, though thou set thine heart as the heart of God:'